It’s a bold thought because a lot of people say that a fox body Mustang is not a classic in the first place. Why am I thinking it’s the last classic?

 “Members of the German government have just passed a resolution to ban the sale of internal combustion engines in the European Union by 2030.
 Only zero-emissions vehicles would be allowed on the market after that time, according to the resolution.”

-Argument #2: How can it be a classic these days?
+How can a Fox Body Mustang be a classic today?

 In 1964 (and a half), Ford sold around 120,000 Mustangs and just under 120,000 for 1993.
-The latest generation of Mustangs is the #1 selling sports coupe WORLD WIDE!
-Even the newer “collector” type cars like the GT350 are rumoured to produce around 5000 / year.
+The latest generation of Mustangs is the #1 selling sports coupe WORLDWIDE!
+Even the newer “collector” type cars like the GT350 are rumored to produce around 5000 / year.
 Besides how can you keep a modern car on the road and living for 30 or more years?
 The cost of maintaining a new Mustang could more than likely exceed a lease payment down the road.
-Not to mention the purchase price and cost of ownership (insurance, etc…) not many 20 year olds living on their own can afford this today.
+Not to mention the purchase price and cost of ownership (insurance, etc…) not many 20-year-olds living on their own can afford this today.

 People argue that because Ford made a million Mustangs from 79 to 93, they never will be worth anything.
 What’s going to happen with the 2015-2020 models?
 As for the 2005 retro look-n-feel, who was targeted for that car?
 Certainly not teenagers, those cars are for those wanting to remember a sweet Pony car they once had but don’t want to bother with the problems an older car gives.
 So the average age is 40+ for the modern Mustangs.
 It’s not likely that a dude in his 90’s wakes up in his nursing home, hops on his scooter and starts looking for a classic 2005 Mustang to remember his mid-life years?